 Another way to uncover what lies behind the positive correlation between the growth rate per capita and Factor 5 is to follow Barro and McCleary's methodology (2003(12)), that is regressing the religion variable (in our case, the Percentage of Roman Catholics in the population) on the log of GDP per capita and of the rate of growth of GDP plus other explanatory variables.
 Partial correlations can provide us useful information, although they are not easy to understand in terms of causality.
 Here one of the potential determinants of the weight of religion in a Latin American country could be a measure of colonization and European influence.
 If the first intention of colons was to convert the local populations to Christianism, this required basic literacy.
-Therefore we use education variables as proxy for the institutional legacy of the old colonial powers, and we regress the Percentage of Roman Catholics in each country (REL) on the initial GDP in the country (GDP_1950), the growth rate of GDP (GROWTH), the percentage of primary school enrollment (SCHOOL), the percentage of student enrollment (STUD) and the literacy rate (LIT)16.
+Therefore we use education variables as proxy for the institutional legacy of the old colonial powers, and we regress the Percentage of Roman Catholics in each country (REL) on the initial GDP in the country (REL) on the initial GDP in the country (REL) and the literacy rate of GDP (REL) and the literacy rate (LIT)17.